Jeff Purvis: Busch Series career

 In 1990, Phoenix Racing and Purvis once again teamed up, with Purvis driving the No. 15 Buick.
 In four races, he finished 26th twice (Bristol and Charlotte) and had a best qualifying effort of 22nd at Richmond.
 The next year, Purvis added four more races to his Busch career, driving Finch's No. 23 Seal-Tech Buick.
-At Charlotte, he set his career best finish with a 17th-place.
+At Charlotte, he set his career best finish with a seventeenth place.
 However, he did not finish in any of his four starts.
 For the third straight season, Purvis competed in four Busch events in 1992.
-At Talladega, he drove Finch's No. 51 to his first NASCAR top-10, a seventh place after a 27th place start.
+At Talladega, he drove Finch's No. 51 to his first NASCAR top-ten, a seventh place after a 27th place start.
 Then, Robert Yates Racing offered Purvis a ride in the No. 28 Texaco Ford for three races, finishing 12th, 20th, and 21st.
 Also, at Darlington, Purvis matched his career best qualifying effort of 14th.

 Purvis ran two races in 1993, both with Morgan-McClure Motorsports, who he was also racing with in the Cup Series.
-He qualified in 11th and 7th the two races, the seventh at Atlanta being his career best.
+He qualified in 11th and 7th races, with the seventh at Atlanta being his career best.
 In 1994, Country Time Lemonade sponsored Finch and Purvis in the Busch Series in a four-race deal.
 At Talladega Superspeedway, Purvis and Finch collected their first career Busch Pole Award.
 Purvis ran up front all day, and finished in fifth position.
 However, that was the only race he finished, with his next best finish in 1994 being a 29th.
 However, he qualified fourth at Bristol and ninth at Richmond.

 In 1995, Finch and Morgan-McClure decided to resurrect the No. 4 Kodak Busch Series car.
 Purvis would drive the car in nine races, the most starts in a season to date.
 Purvis had a career season, finishing ninth at Atlanta and Charlotte, 12th at Michigan, and then back at Charlotte, he set his career best finish of third.
 He also won the pole at Talladega once again, setting his sights on a full 1996.

 In 1996, Purvis and Finch got a new sponsorship deal with MCA Records for five races in 1996.
 Even without sponsorship for the other 21 races, Purvis got a shot from Finch to do the whole 1996 schedule.
 Immediately, he won the pole for two of the first three races, at Daytona and Richmond.
 He finished third at Rockingham in the second race of the season.
 Then after winning the pole at Richmond, Purvis led 38 laps and shot by Joe Nemechek for his first career Busch Series win.
 Despite a disappointing mid-season, Purvis rebounded with a second-place finish at Myrtle Beach, sixth at Talladega, and a seventh at IRP.
 After the seventh at IRP, Purvis rolled on to Michigan, where, after blowing past a fading Mark Martin, he held off Terry Labonte for the second win of his career.
-By season's end, Purvis had seven top-10s in 26 starts, earning seventh place in the final standings.
+By season's end, Purvis had seven top-tens in 26 starts, earning seventh place in the final standings.